Are you interested in a standing desk? Maybe your workplace is offering standing desks for everyone in the office?

 - Have a history of varicose veins in your family

 As previously stated, it’s not guaranteed that just because you stand all day that you’ll develop varicose veins.
-Prolonged standing could be one of the risk factors to varicose veins.
+Prolonged standing could be one of the risk factors for varicose veins.

 What are the symptoms of varicose veins?